mahmud-r-farhan/Realtime-Location-Tracker/README.md

 4. **Interact with Markers:**
    - Click on a marker to view additional information about the device.

+5. **Initiate Audio Communication:**
+   - Use the audio communication feature to talk to other connected devices in real-time.

 ---

 ## Contributing
 We welcome contributions from the community!
 To contribute:

 1. Fork the repository.

 2. Create a new branch:
    ```bash
    git checkout -b feature-branch